Xilinx/Vitis_Libraries/docs/guide_L2/engines/InflationCapFloorEngine.rst

 Profiling
 =========

-The hardware resources are listed in the following table (vivado 19.1 report).
+The hardware resources are listed in the following table (Vivado 19.1 report).

 .. table:: Table 1 Hardware resources
     :align: center